 E. Sustainable Timber Resources

-- Suppliers using forest resources and involving activities such as logging should comply with the following:
+- Suppliers using forest resources and engaging in activities such as logging shall comply with the following:

-- Obtain a reliable forest certification whenever possible
+- Procured timber shall have undergone reliable forest certification whenever possible.

-- Consider the sustainability of endangered tree species
+- Sustainability of endangered tree species shall be considered.

 - Yamaha Group Sustainability Policy